Azure/missionlz/CONTRIBUTING.md

 #### Review Other PRs

-When PRs are requested, review each change and run full test deployment, specifically focused on the areas that have changed.
+When PRs are requested, review each change and run a full test deployment, specifically focused on the areas that have changed.
 Provide comments and feedback directly related to the PR.

 #### Ensure Quality